modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ### Why a new test runner?

 One of our core principals is to be close to the browser.
 Therefore our tests should run in a browser.
-You may ask why? and it might not be totally obvious but JavaScript in Node and in the Browser are two totally different eco systems and implementation.
+You may ask why? and it might not be totally obvious but JavaScript in Node and the Browser are two different ecosystems and implementation.
 This leads to a diversion in what is supported.
 One of the most prominent examples is probably ES Modules.
-While supported in all evergreen browsers in early 2018 there are still some road bump for node in 2020.
+While supported in all evergreen browsers in early 2018 there are still some road bumps for NodeJS in 2020.

 Giving this situation there will always be a difference in pace and possibilities in regards to node/JsDom and a real browser.
-On top of that there are quite often subtle variations in implementation for each browser.
+On top of that, there are quite often subtle variations in implementation for each browser.
 So it's good to know if it runs in the actual browser your users are going to use.
 And to be honest not a single user will use JsDom.

 ## Quick Start